 POLICY TITLE: EMPLOYEE DRESS CODE Approved: Sept.
-22/21
+22/21 POLICY NO: 6030 Page: 1 of 1

 As part of its mission, the Huron-Superior Catholic District School Board (the "board") affirms the sacredness of life and the dignity of each person.
 The board's respect for all humans as children of God is evident in its commitment to protect the dignity of all of its employees, students, and families.
 This protection requires a climate of responsibility and mutual respect for others.
 The Employee Dress Code is intended officially to identify general standards of appropriate attire in the workplace.